 There is only one standard Dutch Lap pattern profile.

-The overlap between boards (E) is usually 1/2" leaving approximately a 1" curved channel (F) revealed between.
+The overlap between boards (E) is usually 1/2" leaving approximately a 1" inch curved channel (F) revealed between.
 The overlap and channel width can be custom modified - sometimes ;-)

 Dutch Lap Siding TRUE Measure